Arturo Benedetti Michelangeli (1920-1995)

 Bach-Busoni, Ciaccona; Beethoven, Sonata op.
 27 n.
 2; Ravel, Giochi d’acqua; Debussy, L’isola gioiosa; Chopin, Mazurka, Ballata in sol minore; Liszt, Rapsodia n.
 12

-Late in 1942 Napi Hírek, (29 December) announces: Arturo Benedetti-Michelangeli, the world-famous Italian piano virtuoso, will arrive in Budapest next week.
-He will perform twice: on Friday 8 January, under the baton of János Ferencsik, he will play the Liszt Piano Concerto in E-flat major accompanied by the Hungarian State Orchestra, and then on Wednesday 13 January, he will give a solo piano recital.
-His programme will include 3 Scarlatti Sonatas, Beethoven's C minor sonat No. 32 Op.111- sonata and Schumann's Carnaval, as well as compositions by Martucci, Debussy, Albéniz and Chopin.
+Late in 1942 Napi Hírek, (29 December) announces: Arturo Benedetti Michelangeli, the world-famous Italian piano virtuoso, will arrive in Budapest next week.
+He will perform twice: on Friday 8 January 1943, under the baton of János Ferencsik [1907-1984, a friend of Hungarian composers László Lajtha, Béla Bartók and Zoltán Kodály], he will play the Liszt Piano Concerto in E-flat major accompanied by the Hungarian State Orchestra, and then on Wednesday 13 January, he will give a solo piano recital.
+His programme will include 3 Scarlatti Sonatas, Beethoven's C minor sonata No. 32 Op.111 and Schumann's Carnaval, as well as compositions by Martucci, Debussy, Albéniz and Chopin.
 [Albéniz, Recuerdos de Viaje, Op.71 – 6.
 Rumores de la Caleta (Malagueña) which he recorded in 1941?]

 Pester Lloyd, 8 January 1943.
 The concert by the Italian piano artist Benedetti

-The orchestral concert also featured Sándor Veress's Symphony, Bartók's Divertimento & Ravel's Rhapsodie Espagnole.
-Veress was born 1907, 1 February in Kolozsvár / Cluj-Napoca / Klausenburg (formerly Austria-Hungary, nowadays Romania).
+The orchestral concert also featured Sándor Veress's Szimfónia, Bartók's Divertimento & Ravel's Rhapsodie Espagnole.
+Veress was born 1907 in Kolozsvár / Cluj-Napoca / Klausenburg (formerly Austria-Hungary, nowadays Romania).
 He composed his Szimfónia in 1940, to celebrate the 2600th anniversary of the Japanese imperial dynasty.
 The score was published in Tokyo and the symphony premièred at the Tokyo Kabukiza Theatre on 7 December.
-The Hungarian première will take place on 10 October 1941 in the Budapest Vigadó, Ahn Eak-tai conducting the Metropolitan Orchestra.
+The Hungarian première will take place on 10 October 1941 in the Budapest Vigadó, with Ahn Eak-tai conducting the Metropolitan Orchestra.
+[Ahn was born into a wealthy family in the city of Pyongyang, now the capital of North Korea, on 5 December 1906, four years before Korea fell under Japanese rule in 1910.
+He studied under Zoltán Kodály at the Eötvös Loránd University in Hungary.
+In 1955, Ahn returned to South Korea, and conducted the Seoul Philharmonic until his death in 1965.]

 (Pester Lloyd 15.1.1943)